 - If required, a suitable windscreen mount for the smartphone in the boat.

 - Suitable power supplies for the GPS receivers.
 The type of power supplies will depend largely on whether your Base will be mobile or permanent.
-The power input for both receivers is via a standard micro USB port so the power source could be from a suitable mains adapter, or, if you intend a mobile installation, you could use rechargeable power packs (we often use 26,000mAH power packs which run a receiver and phone easily for 24 hours).
+The power input for both receivers is via a standard USB Type A connector so the power source could be from a suitable mains adapter, or, if you intend a mobile installation, you could use rechargeable power packs (we often use 26,000mAH power packs which run a receiver and phone easily for 24 hours).
 In the boat, many of the newer models now come with USB power/aux sockets.
 If not, then a rechargeable power pack can be used or a suitable 12V to USB adapter that fits in the cigarette lighter socket is fine.